Information for Restaurants

 - All servers must be registered with the Burlington Police Department.

-- Drinks may not be provided free of charge or sold for a price less than the price regularly charged.
+- Drinks may not be provided free of charge or sold for a price less than the price regularly charged even during soft openings.

 - No more than two drinks may be served prior to eating.

-- Entertainment must be applied for and licensed separately (except piped in, non-DJ music and televisions).
+- Live music entertainment must be applied for and licensed separately (piped in music and televisions do not need a separate license).

-- No alcoholic beverages may be served in a container or pitcher except for wine which may be served in either half or full liter carafes.
+- No alcoholic beverages may be served in a container or pitcher except for wine which may be served in either half or full liter carafes without prior approval from the Select Board.

 Beer & Wine Tastings